Stencyl/stencylpedia/chapter-11/widescreen.md

 ## How To: Specifying a Splash Screen

+Apple requires separate splash screens for each size of device that they make.
+Your game will not publish unless all of these splash screens are provided.

 You can specify the splash screen right on the same screen as the other splash screens. (under Settings > Mobile > Logos & Splash)

 ![](http://static.stencyl.com/help/images/iphone5-4.png)